-- Any intoxication was caused by alcohol, a dangerous substance, a drug or a combination of the previously mentioned substances.
-(Not: a medical condition, drowsiness, ADHD, unfamiliarity with the test, incoordination, physical injury, mental disorder, etc.)
+- Any intoxication that was caused by alcohol, a dangerous substance, a drug, or a combination of the previously mentioned substances.
+(Not a medical condition, drowsiness, ADHD, unfamiliarity with the test, incoordination, physical injury, mental disorder, etc.)

 - Operation of a vehicle that uses some form of motor or a similar propulsion system.

-- The vehicle travelling in a public place.
+- The vehicle was traveling in a public place.